ab77/iplayer-proxy/README.md

 # Instructions
 These instructions are based on a standard Ubuntu Docker image provided by Digital Ocean, but should work on any Linux distubution with Docker pre-installed.

-1. Head over to Digital Ocean https://www.digitalocean.com/?refcode=937b01397c94 to create a Docker image
+1. Head over to Digital Ocean https://www.digitalocean.com/?refcode=937b01397c94 to get $10 US credit and create a Docker image
 2. Create a Droplet using Docker 1.5.0 on Ubuntu 14.04 (find in under Applications images)
 3. Make sure you create the Droplet in the UK data center (i.e. London).
 3. SSH to your Droplet